revops-io/revops.js/README.md

     this.setState({error: true, errorMsg})
   }

-  // This is a great chance save data internally onComplete = (response) => {
+  // This is a great chance save data internally if needed onComplete = (response) => {
     console.log(response)
   }